-To define the scope of practice of clinicians across non-invasive cardiac imaging modalities there is a series of complementary and integrated curricula and syllabi developed by the EACVI for advanced training in each specific modality.
-Before 2003 with a single examination for transthoracic echocardiography, the EACVI certification programme now encompasses all four imaging modalities with seven dedicated certification programmes (three for echocardiography, two for CMR, one for CCT, and one for nuclear cardiology).
+^aCardiac non-invasive imaging activity per 100 000 beneficiary used for NHS in England as reported in Petersen et al.6 integrated curricula and syllabi developed by the EACVI for advanced training in each specific modality.
+8-12 Commencing in 2003 with a single examination for transthoracic echocardiography, the EACVI certification programme now encompasses all four imaging modalities with seven dedicated certification programmes (three for echocardiography, two for CMR, one for CCT, and one for nuclear cardiology).
 There has been a steady, consistent year-on-year increase in uptake of these programmes with currently over 1000 candidates annually (Figure 2).